Soy foods for Weight Loss

 Calcium

-Moreover, soy foods are particularly rich in calcium.
-A glass of soy milk may contain more calcium than a glass of cow’s milk!
+All soy foods are particularly rich in calcium.
+For instance, a glass of soy milk may contain more calcium than a glass of cow’s milk!

 Fried tofu contains 372 mg of calcium per 100g!
 This is 37% of the DV.